Caboose: Not my fault. Someone put a wall in my way.

 Carolina: No wonder this thing made a convincing me.

-- Lopez shows up having witnessed some stuff since the beginning of time.
-"You know it's a real shame I don't speak Spanish."
+- At the end of the episode, Lopez shows back up, having witnessed some really serious shit since the beginning of time.
+And as Sarge muses aloud, "You know, it's a real shame I don't speak Spanish."

 Out of Mind

-- Delta is analytical, but proves to be quite human in his quips.Tactical matrix is incalculable, outcome is uncertain, chance of success is unknown... but a little payback would be nice.
+- Delta is analytical, but proves to be quite human with his snark.Tactical matrix is incalculable, outcome is uncertain, chance of success is unknown... but a little payback would be nice.

 (in response to "Just one of the things that makes us human") Excellent point, York.
 I was not looking at it from a flawed perspective.
 I will try to do so in the future.